This is a relatively common question.

 But, as the late Paul Harvey would say, it’s time for the rest of the story.

 IP addresses scare a lot of people.
 Most are concerned that, given an IP address, just about anyone can easily locate the person who is using the computer at that IP address.

 That’s simply not true.

-And your IP address is often included in the administrative information (aka “email headers”) that is included with every email that’s sent.
+Your IP address is often included in the administrative information (aka “email headers”) included with every email you send.
 It’s always sent if you use a desktop email program, and it’s sometimes included with email sent using web email providers.

 So, if you are concerned that the authorities or other investigative services might be involved, setting up that fake email account from your home might not be the best thing to do.
 It could still be identified as coming from your home.

 Go somewhere else – the further away from home, the better.
 A library across town, for example, or perhaps a coffee shop with free WiFi.